muceraaa/fixed-point-iteration/README.md

 Ivy Muthoni, Valma Mucera, Glen Ochieng

-Fixed point iteration is a method of computing fixed points of a function A fixed point of a function $f(x)$ is a point $x$ where $f(x) = $x$.
+Fixed point iteration is a method of computing fixed points of a function.

+A fixed point of a function $f(x)$ is a point $x$ where $f(x) = $x$.
-This is true only when $f(x)$ is continuous
+This is true only when $f(x)$ is continuous.

     Applications